-You can make a deposit into your trading account through local bank transfer, debit and credit cards, and certain payment wallets.
+You can make a deposit into your trading account through local bank transfers, debit and credit cards, and certain payment wallets.
 As mentioned earlier, they do not charge a deposit fee.

-Customer Support: IC Markets allows traders to reach them through live chat, phone call, or email.
+Customer Support: IC Markets allows traders to reach them through live chat, phone calls, or email.

 We contacted them through the live chat option available on their website and received a prompt response within two minutes.
 The response was helpful and reliable.

-Their customer support team is available 24/7 which is a huge point in their favor, since most brokers only offer 24/5 customer support.
+Their customer support team is available 24/7 which is a huge point in their favour since most brokers only offer 24/5 customer support.

 IC Markets Pros